 Additionally, make sure you’re applying your coats in low heat sunlight and try to avoid the hottest part of the day.
 The curing will go much smoother in a cooler setting.
 We have a southern facing garage and I had to make sure to do it early in the day before the paint would bake.

 On to the fun part…adding the depth.
 I don’t believe in buying super-expensive glazing, I just make my own.
 Glazing is really just paint with an additive to lengthen the dry time of the product.
 I have just learned to work around quickly and in small batches.
 So buy a dark glaze if you want to “buy” more time.

 As far as mixing my own, I’ve had several questions as to the amount of water I add to the paint.
 I don’t have exact measurements since each paint is different, but I took about 2 cups of paint and mixed in roughly 2 tablespoons of water.
 It’s just enough to give it flow and the consistency of milk.
 If it’s too thick, add tiny amounts of water, and if too runny, just add more paint.

 Okay, so you’ll need that homemade glazing you made, some cotton scrap cloths (t-shirts), and a paint brush.
 The technique is simple, but takes a bit of time.

-After covering one panel, grab your cotton rag and then lightly wipe the glazing off.
+Then, after covering one panel, grab your cotton rag and then lightly wipe the glazing off.
 You’ll be leaving some of the glaze behind to fill the grainy texture, giving it the wood grain effect.